cade4/perl-data-tools/README.md

 ## unix\_time\_diff\_in\_words( $unix\_time\_diff )

-Returns human-friendly text for the give time difference (in seconds).
+Returns human-friendly text for the given time difference (in seconds).
 This function returns absolute difference text, for relative (before/after/ago/in) see unix\_time\_diff\_in\_words\_relative().